 Obtaining the answer to this question will not only indicate bar passage rates for law school graduates but, perhaps more importantly, where the majority of graduates end up working.
 For example, Yale Law School (CT) publishes statistics for their graduates’ passage of the New York State Bar Exam, as does the University of Pennsylvania Law School (PA) and Georgetown University Law Center (DC).There is no official ranking of law schools and prospective students should consider several factors in making their choice such as:

 - Size and make up of enrollment/student body

 - Special programs and academic activities

 - Support programs

 - Career services and employment opportunities

-The Statistics section also has more information on and individual law school-specific information to help in your decision.
+The PDF Document: Statistics section also has more information on and individual law school-specific information to help in your decision.